Calvin526/Legedex/README.md

 - **Detailed Information:** Get detailed information about each legendary Pokemon, including their base stats, type, abilities, and more.

-- **Search and Filter:** Easily search for specific legendary Pokemon or use filters to narrow down your selection based on type, generation, or other criteria.
+- **Search and Filter:** Easily search for specific legendary Pokemon fror use filters to narrow down your selection based on generation.

 - **Intuitive UI:** The user interface is designed for simplicity and ease of use, ensuring a smooth and enjoyable experience for Pokemon enthusiasts.